TeamMaestro/cocoaheads-kalamazoo-2013/CoreDataPresentationOutline.md

 4. Modifying Will's tableview demo to use core data
    -  NSManagedObject subclasses
 	 - you don't have to subclass, you can use NSManagedObject like a dictionary
+	   - You can use NSManagedObject to inspect you properties and relationship
+	   - NSEntityDescription
 	 - the hard way
 	 - using mogenerator
    - use child MOC for edit controllers